ArushKotta/pdfSplitter/README.md

 # PDF Splitter

-A small script that splits a multi-page PDF into individual PDF files (helped me at work).
+A small script that splits a multi-page PDF into individual PDF files (helped me at work), hopefully helps other as well!

 ## Requirements
 - Python 3